Grant-Archibald-MS/playwright-merge-pages/README.md

 1. As Microsoft Edge browser is used pages behind a security auth prompt can be navigated to and saved.

-2. The app assumes tha the pages to be saved use a base URL set in App.config
+2. The app assumes that the pages to be saved use a base URL set in App.config

 3. Uses interactive mode for any login requirements